 Citation data have long been used to rank journals within particular subject areas, usually based on the Impact Factor (IF).
 The IF is a numerical ratio of the total number of citations a journal receives in Web of Science Source Journals in one year to the total number of "citable" articles it published in the previous two years.
 It is useful to see how journals perform in relation to others in the same subject area.
 It is not useful in comparing journals across subject areas, and the number taken out of this context is essentially meaningless.

 Impact factor can also vary based on the number and types of articles a journal publishes.
-Review articles tend to be more heavily cited than full papers or communications, so journals and annuals that publish many reviews will often have higher impact factors.
+Review articles tend to be more heavily cited than research papers or short communications, so journals and annuals that publish many reviews will often have higher impact factors.
 Journals that publish only a few articles in a given year may also have disproportionately high impact factors.
-Similarly, one very highly cited paper in one year can skew a journal's impact factor.
+Similarly, one very highly cited paper in one year can temporarily skew a journal's impact factor.

-Impact factors for journals covered by Web of Science are published annually in Journal Citation Reports.
+Impact factors for journals covered by Web of Science are published annually in InCites Journal Citation Reports.
 All WOS Source Journals are ranked within one or more relevant subject categories, such as CHEMISTRY, ORGANIC or SPECTROSCOPY.
 You can also compile customized lists.
 JCR also contains data on historical trends, immediacy index, cited half-life, etc.

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.